cup of coffee on yellow table

 The Importance of Early RTW

-Injured workers who do not return to their pre-injury wages within a year face significant long-term challenges.
+Skillin emphasized that injured workers who do not return to their pre-injury wages within a year face significant long-term challenges.
 These workers have a notably reduced likelihood of returning to their previous wage levels even after three years.
 This data underscores the prolonged financial and professional impact of injuries on workers.
 Her analysis highlights the necessity of effective early return-to-work strategies for physical and psychological rehabilitation.
 Early return-to-work strategies ensure financial stability and career continuity for injured workers, emphasizing the importance of timely intervention to avoid prolonged adverse effects on their vocational prospects and overall quality of life.

 Vocational Rehabilitation Goals and Hierarchy